rc1/BowieCode/README.md

 - `RandomOffset` applies a random position offset to to all or individual axises.
 - `PivotGizmo3D` draws customisable axises like the move tool when the object is not selected.
 - `InstantiateAtTag` creates instances of a prefab in the scene at the position of game objects with a certain tag.
 When used in editor it can be undone.
 Instances can be parented with the game object at the tag, a container or the root of the scene.
-- `DestroyChildren` destroies the gameobject's children.
+- `DestroyAllChildren` destroys the gameobject's children.
 Useful for dynamic content.
 Can be undone when in editor mode.

 #### Utils